baskeboler/pizza-app-front/README.md

-## Restaurant managemente app based on "SB Admin v2.0 rewritten in AngularJS"
+## Pizza bar management app based on "SB Admin v2.0 rewritten in AngularJS"

 ## Installation
 1. Clone this project or Download that ZIP file